Divisadero (novel): The family in the cart

 Claire stays with her father who never talked about what happened when Anna and Coop disappeared.
 She starts working for a lawyer but she still visits her father at the weekends.
-Anna managed to escape from her father at a rest stop and hitch-hiked to France where she begins with her research about Lucien Segura after a friend of her brought her the last rest of the way to Dému.
+Anna manages to escape from her father at a rest stop, and eventually moves to France where she researches Lucien Segura.
 She starts a relationship with her neighbour Rafael who had known the poet.
 Coop accompanies a group of gamblers and befriends them.
 After one of them dies, the group divides and Coop starts tuition to become a hustler.
 They cheat at cards in a game with some gambler rivals and get busted.
 He terminates his gambling because his reputation is ruined and begins an affair with a woman who turns out to have financial problems with violent guys who want him to win some money with gambling.
 He refuses.
 A while later Claire, who he met a few days before, finds him.

 This part also goes back to Rafael's childhood and tells how he and his family met Lucien Segura when they were looking for a new place to live.

 The house in Dému

-The last parts centers on the story of Lucien's teenage years, and how he got married and how he survived the war.
+The last part centers on the story of Lucien's teenage years, and how he got married and how he survived the war.
 Finally he realizes that the life with his wife was not the life he wanted and he starts out for Dému.